akrakman/akrakman/README.md

 ## Hi there 👋

+I'm Aden, a student at the University of Illinois Urbana-Champaign studying Computer Science and Music!

+Feel free to reach out to me at [adenkrakman@gmail.com](mailto:adenkrakman@gmail.com)!

-### 🔭 I’m currently working as a
+#### 🔭 I’m currently working as a
-  1. Course Associate for CS 124: Introduction to Computer Science at UIUC
+  Course Associate for CS 124: Introduction to Computer Science at UIUC.

 <!--
 **akrakman/akrakman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.